The Acacia Fund

 (A - B) / (C - D) / (E - F) / (G - I) / (J - K) / (L - M) / (N - P) / (Q - R) / (S) / (T - V) / (W - Z)

-The core of the William James Foundation is our network of volunteer mentors who have built, managed, invested in, or advised multiple bottom line companies.
-Our programs (Sustainable Business Plan Competition, Mentor Network, Green Grab) represent different ways in which we engage with these volunteers.
+The core of the William James Foundation is our network of reading judges who have built, managed, invested in, or advised multiple bottom line companies.
+We provide them with opportunities to review business plans and become mentors and/or investors.

-These individuals vary widely in background, but usually come from one of five categories:
+These individuals vary widely in background, but usually come from one of these five categories:

 Successful entrepreneurs, CEOs, and others who have started or managed sustainable businesses.